-Even with a COVID-19 vaccine in our communities, wearing a mask correctly is still a critical part of your comprehensive approach to protecting yourself and others from COVID-19.
+Even with a COVID-19 vaccine in our communities, wearing a mask correctly is still a critical part of your comprehensive approach to protecting yourself and others.
 The Centers for Disease Control and Prevention (CDC) continues to emphasize that masks protect both you and those whom you encounter in the course of daily life.

 Since the pandemic began, the CDC and other health experts have promoted a multi-step process to help slow the spread of the extremely contagious respiratory infection: stay at home whenever possible; social distance by staying at least 6 feet from others outside of your household; clean your hands frequently with soap and water or alcohol-based hand sanitizer; avoid large gatherings; and wear a face mask in public.

-While most people are still willing to practice these public health measures, fatigue has set in and some people are becoming less willing to wear a mask or to wear it correctly.
+While people are still willing to practice some public health measures, fatigue has set in and people are becoming less willing to wear a mask or to wear it correctly.
 A December 2020 HealthDay/Harris Poll of 2,027 adults in the U.S. found that 66% of respondents reported they “always” wear a mask when they leave their home—a drop from 72% just two months earlier.
-Mask use is declining across all demographics, with the fastest drops in men and young adults.
+With the release of the COVID vaccine, mask use declined across all demographics, with the fastest drops in men and young adults.
 This is despite the fact that almost two-thirds of respondents said that either they or someone they knew had been hospitalized or passed away due to COVID-19.

 Q. If I’ve already had my COVID-19 vaccination series, do I still need to wear a mask?

 A. Yes.
-While many people think once they are vaccinated they don’t have to wear a mask any more, it is still critical they do so because they could still be contagious.
 It takes time to develop immunity after vaccination, so wearing a mask may protect you from infection while your body develops the antibodies and other substances needed to fight the virus.
-Additionally, the vaccine is not 100% guaranteed and it’s unknown if the vaccine can prevent spread of the coronavirus.
-Vaccination will likely keep you from getting sick with COVID-19, but it’s possible you could get infected with SARS-CoV-2 and spread it to others.
+Additionally, the vaccine is not 100% guaranteed.
+Vaccination will likely keep you from getting COVID-19, and certainly reduce your chances of severe illness.
+But there is still a small chance of breakthrough cases and therefore if you can get sick, you can spread it to others.
 Keep wearing a mask in public until public health officials say it’s safe to stop.